 The R. Buckminster and Anne Hewlitt Fuller Dome Home - Designated 2003

-The dome was built as a private residence for R. Buckminister Fuller and his wife Anne Hewlett Fuller who lived in Carbondale from 1959 to 1970.
+The dome was built as a private residence for R. Buckminster Fuller and his wife Anne Hewlett Fuller who lived in Carbondale from 1959 to 1970.
 Buckminster Fuller was a research professor at Southern Illinois University's School of Art from 1959 to 1968.
-The R. Buckminster Fuller Dome was placed on the National Register of Histoiric Places in February, 2006 and most recently received recognition from the Illinois Chapter of the American Institure of Architects as one of the 150 great places in Illinois.
+The R. Buckminster Fuller Dome was placed on the National Register of Historic Places in February, 2006 and most recently received recognition from the Illinois Chapter of the American Institute of Architects as one of the 150 great places in Illinois.

 The Shelton House - Designated 2006

 The Shelton House located at 601 West Oak Street is the only remaining turreted Quenn Anne house in Carbondale.
 Set dramatically above the street on a generous corner lot stretching almost two hundred feet along Almond Street the house was built in 1899 for Robert Shelton, owner of the Carbondale Grocery Company.